Tanot Solutions

 If you spot websites that claim to build you high-quality backlinks at low cost, stay away from those.
 Often, these are part of paid link schemes, and associating with them is not good for your website’s SEO.

-5 Reasons to Avoid Link Farming (How It Can Hurt Your Website)
+5 Reasons to Avoid Link Farms (How It Can Hurt Your Website’s SEO)

-Let’s take a look at some dangers of link farming and why you should avoid using such link building techniques from the start.
+Let’s take a look at some dangers of link farming and why you should avoid link farms for your link building campaigns from the start.
+We’ll explore how dangerous these links could be for a site’s backlink profile and domain authority.

 1. Your website can incur penalties from search engines

 Google and other search engines are against link farms and recognize it as a spammy link building technique.
-After the Google Penguin update, Google’s algorithm has become more adept at identifying such practices.
+After the Google Penguin update, Google’s algorithms have become more adept at identifying such practices.

-If caught using link farming, your website could receive a penalty or lose your SERP rankings.
+If caught using link farming, your website could receive a penalty or lose your rankings in search results.

 Even if the search engine algorithms fail to identify link farms, human reviewers may detect it and impose a manual action on your website.
 Once penalized, your website will take a long time to recover from it and build authority again.